usaid-cs/yesterday-i-learned/random.md

 - "But I'll argue that Accessibility is actually more important than Security because dialing Accessibility to zero means you have no product at all, whereas dialing Security to zero can still get you a reasonably successful product such as the Playstation Network." - [Steve](https://plus.google.com/+RipRowan/posts/eVeouesvaVX) "BIG disconnect in what "hardening" means for (security people, developers, and users), and in particular, the number one rule of kernel development is that 'we don't break users'.
 Because **without users, your program is pointless, and all the development work you've done over decades is pointless.** .. and security is pointless too, in the end." - [Linus](https://lkml.org/lkml/2017/11/21/356)
 - PM Jean Chrétien was known for personally choking a protester.
 Since he was born in Shawinigan QC and he loved calling himself the "little guy from Shawinigan", they called it the [Shawinigan Handshake](https://en.m.wikipedia.org/wiki/Shawinigan_Handshake).
 - It is the Japanese who liked [rubbing dirt into smooth balls](https://en.wikipedia.org/wiki/Dorodango), calling it Dorodango.
 - You don't need to sleep 12 hours apart to work night shift.
-If you are to work from 9pm to 5am, then you can sleep from 6pm to 2am, only 6 hours different from your normal cycle.
+If you are to work from 9pm to 5am, then you can sleep from 6am to 2pm, only 6 hours different from your normal cycle.
-- It was a [black woman named China](https://m.huffpost.com/us/entry/3948106) who cooked her baby in the microwave.
-The story is real.
 - [Flash pasteurization](https://en.wikipedia.org/wiki/Flash_pasteurization) doesn't boil anything.
 The liquid is heated to 71.5 °C (160 °F) to 74 °C (165 °F) for about 15 to 30 seconds.
 UHT (ultra-heat-treating), however, does boil your liquid at 140 °C (284 °F) for four seconds.
 - There are [no](https://zh-yue.wikipedia.org/wiki/%E4%BA%94%E9%A6%99%E8%82%89%E4%B8%81) alternate pages for 五香肉丁.
 - Nikki Minaj is 3/4 Afro-Trinidad and 1/4 Indo-Trinidad.
 When she went to the US, she became African-American.
 She is clearly in Wikipedia's list of [African-American female rappers](https://en.wikipedia.org/wiki/Category:African-American_female_rappers).